 Imagine what a positive impact this would have on society if these principles were applied to entertainment, literature, and our daily conversations.
 It would eliminate profanity in speech and prevent euphemisms which creep into our vocabulary.
 How much more positive our daily walk would be if we kept our Creator and His desires in our mind.

 God further states, "Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you" (Exodus 20:12).
 This kind of respect for parents is decidedly old fashioned, I admit, but think of the wonderful lessons that could be learned and the happiness it would bring if families were built on this solid foundation.
 If young people would reflect upon how their actions affect their parents, and carefully protected their family's name, many foolish and sinful acts would be avoided preventing much pain, suffering, and strife within families.

 Are there absolutes?
 Is there something you can count on?
 Yes!
 The prophet Malachi was inspired when he wrote, "For I am the Lord, I do not change" (Malachi 3:6).

 While much of the present world is adrift without a spiritual anchor or foundation, there is coming a time in which there will be a way of life based on having respect and reverence for the God of the Bible and His ways.
 Those living at that time will have teachers who will show them how to live.
 Isaiah wrote about this in his prophecy about the Kingdom of God on the earth, "Your ears shall hear a word behind you, saying, 'This is the way, walk in it,' whenever you turn to the right hand or whenever you turn to the left" (Isaiah 30:21).

 These absolutes are actually in force today and can be learned by those who seek to know them.
-Our flagship booklet, The Ten Commandments, explains these eternal principles and how to apply them in your life in these modern times.
-Order your free copy today.
+Our vital booklet The Ten Commandments explains these eternal principles and how to apply them in your life in these modern times.
+Order your free copy of this flagship Tomorrow's World resource today.